 Pressing on the swollen areas causes an indentation to persist.

-The term heart disease is extensive and includes several conditions, ranging from congenital (inborn) heart abnormalities to coronary artery disease caused by atherosclerosis.
+The term Heart Disease is extensive and includes several conditions, ranging from congenital (inborn) heart abnormalities to coronary artery disease caused by atherosclerosis.
 Sometimes, the term is used synonymously with coronary artery disease, but in the true sense of the word, heart disease can apply to any number of conditions.

 A stroke occurs when the blood supply to part of your brain is interrupted or reduced, preventing brain tissue from getting oxygen and nutrients.
 As a result, brain cells begin to die in minutes.